robinboncoeur/Art/docs/writing/2DE-1stEd.md

 This was not fuss.

 The place had a solid structure to it, almost like a military base.
 The fault board was uncompromising.
 Columns.
 Tags.
 Names.
 Times.
 Red, yellow, green.
 Tools laid out at the end of the table, not scattered.
 A bin marked SHARPS.
-Another marked REPAIRS—APPROVED.
+Another marked REPAIRS — APPROVED.
 Someone had redrawn the chalk line across part of the floor.

 DO NOT CROSS WITHOUT CLEARANCE.